Teach Me

 The following are signs it’s time to take a rest day:

-Fever: A temperature over 100.4°F (38°C) shows your body is fighting an infection.
+Fever: A body temperature over 100.4°F (38°C) shows your body is fighting an infection.
 Rest, hydrate and let your body recover.
 “Stay home until you’ve been fever-free for at least 24 hours without fever-reducing medications,” Kadri said.

 Contagious symptoms: Are you coughing, sneezing or have a runny nose?
 These symptoms, combined with others like a sore throat, fever and body aches, could mean you have a contagious illness like the flu (influenza), COVID-19 or a common cold.

 If you’re spreading germs, you’re not helping anyone.
-Stay home to prevent others from getting sick.
+Stay home from work to prevent others from getting sick.
 If you have the flu or COVID-19, isolate from others in your home so they don’t catch what you have.

 “During the first two days of a viral infection, the host is most contagious, so avoid close contact with others,” Kadri said.
 “Anyone with a severe cough should stay home to avoid spreading infections to others.”